danm0e/react-training-presentation/slides/1-2-Functional/1-Variables.md

 # Variables
-In JavaScript, there are 3 ways to declare a variable, each with their own differences.
+In JavaScript, there are 3 different ways to declare a variable.

 These are:
-- var
-- let
-- const
----
+- `var   ` Function Scope <!-- .element: class="fragment" -->
+- `let   ` Block Scope<!-- .element: class="fragment" -->
+- `const`   Immutable Block Scope<!-- .element: class="fragment" -->
-The first difference between the 3 declarations is scoping.
+Note: The first difference between the 3 declarations is scoping.
 `var` has function scope, meaning that any variable declarations using it are scoped to within the function that is currently executing.
 `let` and `const` are block scoped, meaning that declarations are scoped to the block that they are in.
 ---
 # Difference: Scoping
-Here is an example of function and block scope:

 ```js
 var $var = 1;
 let $let = 2;